|

 Number: DRN000

-BALLADEBallade has two forms, although his attack style doesn’t change much between them.
+Ballade has two forms, although his attack style doesn’t change much between them.
 He is usually in motion, weaving around his room and tossing his Ballade Cracker bombs left and right.
-You will need some good manouvering to take on this guy.
+You will need some good maneuvering to take on this guy.

 Weakness: Rain Flush